What are tools?

 - Execute each step, calling the CRM tool with the right parameters

 A single task can use multiple tools.
-“Pull the user’s invoices from the payment service and upload a summary to their cloud storage” hits two tools in one workflow.
+“Pull the user’s invoices from the payment service and upload a summary to their cloud storage” routes to a subagent that hits two tools in one workflow.

 Built-in tools